joausaga/cipe/README.md

 7. Generate a random secret key to be used as part of the configuration of the tool.
 One way of generating the key is by running the following command `python -c 'import random; print("".join([random.choice("abcdefghijklmnopqrstuvwxyz0123456789!@#$%^&*(-_=+)") for i in range(50)]))'`;
 8. Set the SECRET_KEY and configuration parameters of the database in `env.dev`;
 9. Build docker container `docker-compose -f docker-compose.yml up --build -d`;
-10. Load initial data `docker-compose exec app python manage.py loaddata data/initial_data.json`;
-11. Go to `http://localhost:8000` to access the tool
+10. Go to `http://localhost:8000` to access the tool

 ## Cleanup/reinitialize